intel-lab-lkp/linux/Documentation/networking/nf_conntrack-sysctl.rst

 	Log invalid packets of a type specified by value.

 nf_conntrack_max - INTEGER
-        Maximum number of allowed connection tracking entries.
+        Maximum number of allowed connection tracking entries per netns.
         This value is set to nf_conntrack_buckets by default.

         Note that connection tracking entries are added to the table twice -- once for the original direction and once for the reply direction (i.e., with the reversed address).
 This means that with default settings a maxed-out table will have a average hash chain length of 2, not 1.

+        The limit of other netns cannot be greater than init_net netns.

 nf_conntrack_tcp_be_liberal - BOOLEAN
 	- 0 - disabled (default)